Picture depicting CryptoKitties

 00004a50b390a6738697012a030ac21d585b4c8214ae39446194054b98e0b98f

-See what I meant by “implementing an ETL from multiple fixed width text files whose formats are described only in the source code of the software that created them”? :-)
+See what I meant by “implementing an ETL from multiple fixed-width text files whose formats are described only in the source code of the software that created them”? :-)

 Move on to Part 2, where we’ll share some interesting facts we came across while analyzing the CryptoKitties game data!
+Special thanks to the BlockScience team for the research, insights, and review.

 About BlockScience